Gerald Caplan: Broadcasting

 In 1985, Caplan was co-chair of the Task Force on Canadian Broadcasting Policy by then-Prime Minister Brian Mulroney.
 For many years he remained vocal in defence of public broadcasting, some of it with the lobby group Friends of Canadian Broadcasting.

 Media

 He worked as a political columnist for the Toronto Star from the mid-1980s for a number of years, and was often on television and radio as a political pundit supporting the NDP.
 He was a member of the long-running Thursday morning Pundits' Panel on CTV Television's morning program, Canada AM.
-Following the 1988 federal election, he co-authored Election : the issues, the strategies, the aftermath with Liberal strategiest Michael Kirby and Tory strategist Hugh Segal.
+Following the 1988 federal election, he co-authored Election: the issues, the strategies, the aftermath with Liberal strategiest Michael Kirby and Tory strategist Hugh Segal.

-Caplan continues to contribute opinion pieces to various Canadian newspapers including the Star and The Globe and Mail, and has been a regular panelist on CBC News Network's Power & Politics.
+Caplan contributed opinion pieces to various Canadian newspapers including The Star and The Globe and Mail until 2018.
+Also, he was a regular panelist on CBC News Network's Power & Politics in the 2010s.